nbailey1776/csc491-control-systems/README.md

 See [this link](https://acme.byu.edu/00000179-afb2-d74f-a3ff-bfbb15a50000/pythonessentials-pdf) for a great introduction from BYU ACME's program.

+More Python tutorial can be found on [the main ACME website](https://foundations-of-applied-mathematics.github.io/).

 ## Python packages

 > This section can be skipped if you followed Controls_code_setup.pdf